DemianWright/io_scene_blb/README.md

 If the [Calculate UVs](#calculate-uvs) property is enabled, UV coordinates will be automatically calculated based on the dimensions of the quad and the name of the material assigned to it.
 (See [Brick Textures](#brick-textures) to learn how to define brick textures with materials.)
 The generated coordinates are only guaranteed to be correct for strictly rectangular quads, for any other shapes the results may not be satisfactory.
 If using brick textures on non-rectangular quads it is recommended to manually define the UV coordinates for best results.

-### The TOP Brick Texture ###
-Blockland automatically performs rotations on the UV coordinates of the TOP brick texture during runtime so that the lightest side of the texture is always facing towards the sun.
-Because of this there is no correct way of representing the TOP brick texture in Blender.
-As a compromise the exporter will rotate the lightest side of the TOP brick texture to face towards the axis select in the [Forward Axis](#forward-axis) property.
-This means the UV coordinates of the TOP brick texture in Blender may not match those in the written BLB file.

 ## Troubleshooting ##
 Solutions to common issues with the BLB Exporter.
 If you have another issue with the exporter be sure to enable the [Write Log](#write-log) property and export again.
 The log file may contain warnings or errors describing issues with the models and how to fix them.
 Additional instructions on how to fix specific issues are detailed in the [Warning & Error Log Messages](#warning--error-log-messages) section.